m417z/ntdoc/descriptions/file_link_information.md

 ### RootDirectory

-`HANDLE` to File Object specyfing directory where link should be placed.
+`HANDLE` to File Object specifying directory where link should be placed.
 Can be *NULL* if `FileName` parameter contains full path.

 ### FileNameLength